QA Tools in Convert

-When using a Force Variation URL, make sure that your Site Area and Audience conditions are also met.
+When using a Force Variation URL, the experiment conditions will also be evaluated, so make sure that they are matched.

 Also, when using a Force Variation URL and testing goals, take into account that goal configurations often include URL conditions.
 If your goals do not trigger when using a Force Variation URL this might be why.

-You will find more information on how to format them in the this article.
+You will find more information on how to format them in this article.